mia-platform/documentation/docs/marketplace/add_to_marketplace/contributing_overview.md

 :::

 :::info
-To learn how to migrate an item from the public to private marketplace and vice versa, please refer to the [dedicated page](/marketplace/add_to_marketplace/marketplace_item_visibility_conversion.md).
+To learn how to migrate an item from the public to private Marketplace and vice versa, please refer to the [dedicated page](/marketplace/add_to_marketplace/marketplace_item_visibility_conversion.md).
 :::

 ## Marketplace components